jeremander/rosetree/README.md

  3
 ```

-Note: Python lists are not optimized for insertion/deletion performance, so you should use this approach sparingly.
+**Note**: Python lists are not optimized for insertion/deletion performance, so you should use this approach sparingly.
 It is better to build your tree structure up-front and change it as little as possible.

 ### Functional tree operations